 This was the reality for the individual credited with discovering Kaieteur Falls over 150 years ago in 1870.
 Charles Barrington Brown, a British geologist appointed as a government surveyor of British Guiana, discovered the falls on an expedition through the colony’s central rainforest.
 Brown did not have enough time to properly investigate the falls to his liking and so returned much better prepared almost a year later.
 His discovery had marked the first time a westerner had seen the magnificent falls but they had been a part of the local tribal life for at least a millennium before.

-Kaieteur Falls – How It Got Its Name
+How Kaieteur Falls Got Its Name

 There are two local legends that I want to highlight that try to explain the origin of the name Kaieteur.
 The first, a Patamona Indian legend, states that the falls were named after Kai, a chief who acted to save his people by paddling over the falls in an act of self-sacrifice to Makonaima, the great spirit.
 The second (and my personal favorite) was told to Brown the night his group discovered Kaieteur Falls.
 The local Amerindians said that Kaieteur was named after an unpleasant old man who was placed in a boat and shoved in the fall by his relatives.
 Thus the fall was named “Kaieteur,” which means “old-man-fall.”
 So if you have an unruly relative in your midst, why not take them to Kaieteur Falls for a scenic ride down the river!

-Kaieteur Falls in Pop Culture
+Kaieteur Falls In Pop Culture

 Being a major tourist hotspot in Guyana, Kaieteur Falls has been featured in a number of television programs highlighting its awe-inspiring views.
 From Discovery Channel to BBC to Animal Planet, the falls have been used to highlight the sheer power nature has on offer and lets us know about what certain environments are capable of when guarded against human interaction.
 Animal Planet featured the falls in their popular series River Monsters with Jeremy Wade where he fished for Guyana’s most notorious inhabitants, the piranha fish.
 With the rich mining in Guyana, Discovery Channel’s program Gold Rush also made an appearance in Kaieteur National Park.
 Finally, David Attenborough, the narrator, and presenter of BBC’s top nature documentaries arrived in Guyana to educate millions on Kaieteur Falls and the unique wildlife that inhabits the surrounding area in Life on Earth.
 There, Attenborough covered the native frog species, like the golden frog that thrive in the moist conditions left by the Potaro River overflowing throughout the plateau’s edge.

-Kaieteur and its frogs!
+Kaieteur and Its’ Frogs!

 Given that you are going to explore the Amazon river basin, it goes without saying that you will encounter some of its diverse wildlife while making your way to Kaieteur Falls.
 The endemic frog species that David Attenborough and BBC filmed make up only a small fraction of the plants and animals that make their home in Kaieteur National Park.
 The amphibians he covered in his special include the diverse families of Hylidae, poison dart frogs and the 199 Leptodactylidae frog species that inhabit South and Central America.
-Of the near 200 of them, many make their home in near the falls.
+Of the near 200 of them, many make their homes near the falls.
 Reptiles in this ecoregion include the black caiman and the yellow-spotted river turtle, both of which are dependent on conservation efforts to boost their populations.
-Unfortunately when I was there, I didn’t see a single one, but granted, I was only there for a few hours.
+Unfortunately, when I was there, I didn’t see a single one but granted, I was only there for a few hours.

 Besides the scaly and slimy, Kaieteur Falls’ neighborhood is home to a number of mammalian and avian species that thrive in the overgrowth.
 Over 220 species of mammals have been identified in Guyana alone with over 100 identified as bats.
 Caves and crevices created by falls like those of Kaieteur have allowed for numerous bat species to gain cover in places inaccessible to most animals.
 Different types of monkeys like the black-bearded saki and red-faced spider monkey also call Kaieteur National Park home, living their entire lives high up in the canopy alongside the massive Harpy Eagle and the Cock on the Rock birds.
 While others, like the six-banded armadillo and the giant otter, are much more comfortable on the ground.

-Kaieteur Falls – Conclusion
+Kaieteur Falls, Guayana – Conclusion